advithialva/ForensVision/README.md

-# ForensVision
+# ForensVision 🛡️

-ForensVision is a multi-part project for violence and weapon detection in video.
-It contains a Python backend (FastAPI/Flask style) and a Next.js frontend.
+ForensVision is a forensic video analysis tool that detects violence and weapons in video.
+It combines a Python backend that runs ML models (violence/weapon detectors) with a Next.js frontend for uploading videos and viewing analysis results.

-Structure
-- backend/: Python API, models, and utilities
-- frontend/: Next.js frontend app
-- models/: stored ML models used by the backend

 Quick start